Marcosjnez/bifactor/README.md

 # Installation in macOS

-In order to install the `bifactor` package in macOS, you need to configure the toolchain.
+To install the `bifactor` package in macOS, you need to configure the C++ toolchain.
 Try the following installer: https://github.com/rmacoslib/r-macos-rtools/releases/tag/v4.0.0.

 If you cannot execute the installer, you may follow this tutorial: https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/.